 What do you have near you?

 The right tool for the job might be closer than you think, as in on your body.
 Traditional earrings with thinner wires or hooks work best.
 On others, you might need to unscrew the ball/spike on the end.
 More extreme piercings might be too large to serve as SIM tray openers.
+(Be careful not to bend your earrings!)

 Probably the next most common thing, if you happen to work in an office.
 Not the fat plastic coated paperclips, but pretty much any small metal paper clip will get your SIM tray ejected.
 And when you're done you can use it to attach various bits of paper together.